Bias-Aware Inference in Regularized Regression Models: Rates of convergence

 Let $q\in[0,\infty]$ denote the Hölder conjugate of $p$, satisfying $1/p+1/q=1$.
 We will show that when $\Pen(\gamma)=\norm{\gamma}_{p}$, the optimal linear \ac{FLCI} shrinks at the rate

 Furthermore, for $p=1$ and $p=2$, we will show that no other \ac{CI} can shrink at a faster rate.
 For $p=1$, we will in fact prove a stronger result showing that imposing sparsity bounds on the outcome and propensity score regressions, in addition to the bound on $\Pen(\gamma)$, does not help achieve a faster rate, unless one assumes sparsity of order greater than $C_n\sqrt{n/\log(k)}$ (termed the ``ultra sparse'' case in \citet{cai_lasso_2017}).
-For the case $\Pen(\gamma)=\norm{Z\gamma/\sqrt{n}}_{2}$, we will show that the optimal rate is given by $n^{-1/2}+C$ when $k>n$.
+For the case $\Pen(\gamma)=\norm{Z\gamma/\sqrt{n}}_{2}$, we will show that the optimal rate is given by $n^{-1/2}+C$ when $k\gg n$.

-In the case where $C=C_{n}$ does not decrease to zero with $n$, these rates require $p<2$ (so that $q>2$) for consistent estimation when $k/n\to\infty$.
-In the case where $p=1$, we can then allow $k$ to grow exponentially with $n$, whereas the cases $1<p<2$ allows for $k/n\to\infty$ with $k$ growing at a polynomial rate in $n$ that depends on $p$.
-Since taking $C_n\to 0$ rules out even a single coefficient being bounded away from zero, this suggests taking $p<2$ in ``high dimensional'' settings, with $p=1$ offering the best rate conditions.
+If $k\gg n$ and $C=C_{n}$ does not decrease to zero with $n$, these rates require $p<2$ (so that $q>2$) for consistency.
+When $p=1$, we can then allow $k$ to grow exponentially with $n$, whereas setting $1<p<2$ allows for $k$ to grow at a polynomial rate in $n$ that depends on $p$.
+Since taking $C_n\to 0$ rules out even a single coefficient being bounded away from zero, these bounds imply that taking $p<2$ in ``high dimensional'' settings is necessary for consistency, with $p=1$ offering the best rate conditions.
 It also follows from these rate results that if $C_{n}=C$ does not decrease to zero with $n$, the bias term can dominate asymptotically, making it necessary to explicitly account for bias in \ac{CI} construction even in large samples.